 “Oh ■■■■, you, I recognize you.
 You’re that chick, the one with the price on her head, Ginger or Gauge or something.
 Hey, hey buddy, what do yah say, we turn her in and collect that hefty bounty, I’ll split it with you, even give you forty no wait forty five percent, it’s a great deal right.
 Come on, how bout it?”

-“It would be truly my pleasure.”
+“It would truly be my pleasure.”
 He said with a cold smile.

 “And Gaige, first off just so you know, I would never dream of selling you out.
 And second, time for you to go see the doctor.”

 They had traveled through the day and finally set up camp a short ways outside of the Diomos territory.